dceejay/RedMap/README.md

 ### Updates

+- v1.4.0 - only send to specific _ sessionid if specified.
 - v1.3.7 - rescale NATO symbols (less variation, not so small)
 - v1.3.6 - setting `msg.payload.draggable = true` will allow a marker to be moved and create a move event on the input node.
 - v1.3.5 - parse numeric inputs (speed, bearing etc) to remove any extra text.